30 September 2017

 Tracklist: 1.
 "Delightful" (4 / 5) - 2.
 "This Feeling" (2,5 / 5) - 3.
 "Oasis" (3 / 5)

 3-track ep debut by Happy Mondays is the band's first release after being put on contract by Factory Records.
 Producer Mike Pickering worked as a DJ at The Haçienda dance and nightclub in Manchester, and he saw the band's potential after having listened to a demo-tape by the band, who at this point toured with New Order.
-At this point Happy Mondays is already a stable sextet consisting of the Ryder brothers: singer and guitarist Shaun and bassist Paul together with lead guitarist Mark Day, keyboardist Paul Davis, drummer Gary Whelan, and dancer / percussionnist Bez [aka Mark Berry].
+Already then, Happy Mondays is a stable sextet consisting of the Ryder brothers: singer and guitarist Shaun and bassist Paul together with lead guitarist Mark Day, keyboardist Paul Davis, drummer Gary Whelan, and with new member dancer Bez (aka Mark Berry).

 02 September 2017